 So if you go back to the formal definition of a derivative;

 You’ll see that it basically attempts to find the “slope” of the function f(x) at a point x by evaluating the expression at x and (x+h) (as you would do with a straight line), and trying to reduce the difference in the X-axis between those two points (h) to a tiny fraction.
-In fact, it uses the concept of limit to find out where that expression converges when h approaches 0 (It never really gets there though, because the whole expression goes to hell at that point).
+In fact, it uses the concept of limit to find out where that expression converges when h approaches 0 (It never really gets there though, because the whole expression becomes a division by zero at that point).

 This definition allows you to get the derivative as a function (working with x as an unknown), as well as the value it would get at a particular point (using a numerical value “a” for x, representing the point of interest).